danielepelleg/software_engineering/Assegnamento2/README.md

    Some functions like: login, purchasing and shipping are time-simulated with a loading or a progress animation.

   <!-- UML DIAGRAMS  -->
+   ## UML Diagrams
+   UML Diagrams (_.puml files_) are located in _./src/main/uml_.
+It has been used PlantUML component that allows to quickly write uml diagrams using a simple and intuitive language.
+   The _.svg and .png files_ are located in _./src/main/resources_.
    ## Class Diagram
    <p align="center">
     <img src="./src/main/resources/ClassDiagram.svg" alt="ClassDiagram">